 If you intend to plant a lot of plants, consider building two or three correctly-sized raised beds instead of one huge one.

 Some tutorials on how to build raised beds don’t mention that you should add weed control fabric.
-This is a must for your gardening success.
+Mulch or other weed control measures are a must for your gardening success.

 The appeal of a raised bed garden is partially the easy care.
 If you skip the weed control fabric, you will have deeply rooted weeds that are difficult to remove.
 As a result of all this extra work, you might even decide to quit gardening.